 Thereafter, Peter spent eleven years in corporate development and product strategy at Sun Microsystems.
 At Sun, Peter led numerous minority equity investments in mission-critical technology ecosystems.
 He drove acquisitions of technology innovators that developed into multi-million dollar product lines at Sun.
 Through these experiences developing new strategies organically and merging smaller entities into a large company, Peter developed a keen focus on the underlying organizational culture challenges that growth engenders in innovation-driven enterprises.

-Peter was educated at Stanford University (BA Social Anthropology, Honors and Distinction) and Northwestern University (Kellogg MBA, Marketing and Information Management, Top Student in Information Management).
+Peter was educated at Stanford University (BA Social Anthropology, Honors and Distinction) and Northwestern University (Kellogg MBA, Marketing and Information Management, Top Student in Information Management), and the USC Marshall School of Business Center For Effective Organizations (HCEO Certificate, 2017).